P4ELTE/t4p4s/README.md

     ~~~

 1. Note that later on, when you pull further commits,
-   you will need to update the submodules as well:
+   you will need to update the submodules as well.
+   Issue the following command from the root of the repo:

     ~~~
     git submodule update --init --recursive
+    ~~~

+    - Another option that might work:

+    ~~~
+    git submodule update --rebase --remote
     ~~~

 1. Don't forget to setup your environment.